tgrecojs/logseq/logseq/version-files/base/pages/egghead.md

 ### Secure ECMAScript
 	- ### Video 1
 		- Here we have an index.html file which loads in this index.js file using the script element.
 		- Let's make use of this isFrozen function things to investigate things that we know to be true.
-Specifically, let's check out our program's Array prototype.... if we reload the page, we'll see that this executes to be false
+Specifically, let's check out our program's Array prototype.... if we reload the page, we'll see that this executes to be false.
+		- No surprise here as this is the expected behavior.
 		-
 		-
 		- we can investigate things that we know to be